-Many seniors are worried about rising costs and the impact it is having on their retirement budget.
+Many seniors are worried about not being able to afford healthcare and the impact it is having on their retirement budget.
 As inflation pushes prices higher for basics such as food, gas and housing, are you concerned how you will afford the healthcare coverage you need on your fixed income?
 Here are some ways you can maximize your coverage and control your costs.

-Know How Your Plan Works to Avoid Higher Costs
+Know How Your Plan Works to afford Health Care

 Whether your plan is Medicare Advantage or Original Medicare with a supplemental plan (Medigap), it’s important to understand how your plan works to avoid higher out of pocket costs and denied claims.
 Here are some tips to keep in mind: